The Top Oil Producing Countries: Where Does Our Oil Come From?

 In 1968, OPEC released the Declaratory Statement of Petroleum Policy in Member Countries, which was created to enshrine the right of every country to have complete sovereignty over its natural resources.

 Many of the OPEC countries used to be colonies that had a hard time fighting back against the control of big oil companies based in wealthier countries.
-OPEC, therefore, believed the top oil-producing countries should have control over their own oil.
+OPEC, therefore, believed their countries should have control over their own oil.

 The 1970s